vladhaidukkk/hotels-api/README.md

 In the `docker/app.sh` file, you can find two commands that run when executing `docker compose up` to start the web app service.
 In most cases, the migrations fail on the initial run, so don't worry and run them twice.

+## Grafana

+To set up a Grafana dashboard, you first need to create a data source for Prometheus.
+Then, replace the `uid` field in the `grafana-dashboard.json` file with the UID of this data source.
+Finally, create the dashboard using the provided JSON file.